 Activated charcoal works best if you use it immediately after the incident occurs.
 The charcoal powder is very fine so be careful when mixing it as it will stain your clothes.
 I’ve found it to be tasteless and odorless.
 When using it as a poultice I mix it with water making a paste then I put it between two pieces of dressing (like a sandwich).
 I then apply it to the affected area and cover it with saran wrap and the final step I cover it with vet wrap.
 I leave the poultice on for 4 to 6 hours (depending on the severity) then remove and discard it and reapply if needed.

 Always consult your Veterinarian or Physician immediately for instructions and information in any poisoning emergency!

 If you have a horse or dog that ingests an unknown substance you can call the Animal Poison Control Center at (888) 426-4435.
 The Poison Control Center has a staff of licensed veterinarians and board-certified toxicologists on call 24 hours a day, every day of the year.
-It is my understanding that there is a consultation fee of $65 per case.
-For further information you can visit their website by clicking here.
+It is my understanding that there is a consultation fee of $65 per case (could be more).
+For further information, you can visit their website by clicking here.

 **If you or your horse are on medications or supplements you should wait 2 hours before giving Activated Charcoal because it may decrease the absorption and use of the medication or supplement.

 You can order Activated Charcoal by clicking here. (**My affiliate site)